Texting while driving may see a statewide decline with new bills

 Using a hands-held device equipped with technology that grants hands-free use is permitted under these proposed bills.

-Sending or reading even one text message on a cellphone can not only put your life in danger, but for other motorists around you.
+Sending or reading even one text message on a cell phone puts not only that person's life in danger, but those of other motorists around them.

 “Studies have shown the average text lasts around, you know, 5.5 seconds or six seconds, 55 miles per hour, that's the length of a football field, people aren't looking at the roadway and that's just dangerous,” said Sgt.
-Jake Angle public information officer.
+Jake Angle, public information officer for the Missouri State Highway Patrol's Troop H.

-Passing a law on texting and driving across the state is to keep drivers safe and to limit the number of accidents that result due to distracted driving.
+Passing a law on texting and driving across the state could help limit the number of accidents that result due to distracted driving.

-Taking your eyes off the road leads to you losing concentration on driving and paying attention to potential dangers that may lie ahead.

 “We know it's a danger, we know, it's hazardous, yet we know people keep doing it.
-So we want to stress to people, keeping your eyes on the roadway, looking for those dangers ahead," Angle.
+So we want to stress to people, keeping your eyes on the roadway, looking for those dangers ahead," Angle said.

-According to Sgt.
-Angle fatal crashes are at an 10% increase in comparison to this time last year.
-In many cases texting is a large contribution to the increase in car accidents across the state.
+According to Angle, fatal crashes are at an 10% increase in comparison to this time last year.
+In many cases, texting is a large contribution to the increase in car accidents across the state, he said.

-Regardless of the law, make sure you keep your eyes on the road and off your phone.